vttilv/moon-dev-ai-agents/README.md

    - Spots leaders on HyperLiquid and trades with data + LLM analysis
 - [ ] **RBI Agent Updates**
    - Continued improvements to research-based inference agent
+- [ ] **postion sizing agent**
+   - looks at volume and liquidations to determine position sizing
+- [ ] **regime agents**
+   - constantly determining the trading regime we are in and running strategies for that regime
+- [ ] **execution agents**
+   - when a signal is triggered ask a swarm of agents if we should abide..
+- [ ] **polymarket sweeper agent**
+   - watches our polymarket sweeper dashboard and follows some sweepers

 ### Future Ideas
 - [ ] **Lighter Integration**